cse110-sp21-group5/cse110-sp21-group5/admin/cipipeline/phase1.md

   - Explicitly define functions so we can add documentation, no on-the-fly closures

 - Unit Testing (Jest)
-  - set up by running some npm commands that setup the .github/workflows yml file,
+  - set up by running some npm commands that setup the .github/workflows yml file
   - works now automatically when we commit to main
   - settings in the /source/package.json file
   - can be run locally as well